<?xml version="1.0" encoding="UTF-8"?>

 <description><![CDATA[So yesterday I was all existential on twitter, which I rarely do, so today I'll mesh them on my blog.
 I'm declaring this weekend "wellness weekend" because I was passed three events happening in NYC that stimulate the psychological, spiritual, mental, and physical.
 Most are free or low cost.
 Check them out!

-<p>So yesterday I was all existential on twitter, which I rarely do, so today I&#8217;ll mesh my tweets with programming on my blog.
-I&#8217;m declaring this weekend &#8221;wellness weekend&#8221; because I was passed three events happening in NYC that stimulate the psychological, spiritual, mental, and physical.</p>
+<content:encoded><![CDATA[<p>So yesterday I was all existential on twitter, which I rarely do, so today I&#8217;ll mesh my tweets with programming on my blog.
+I&#8217;m declaring this weekend &#8220;wellness weekend&#8221; because I was passed three events happening in NYC that stimulate the psychological, spiritual, mental, and physical.</p>

-<div class="imageframe alignleft" style="width: 400px;"><a title="health" href="/wp-content/uploads/2009/03/health.jpg"><img class="attachment wp-att-936" src="/wp-content/uploads/2009/03/health.thumbnail.jpg" alt="health" width="400" height="206" /></a></div>
+<div class="imageframe alignleft" style="width: 400px"><a title="health" href="/app/uploads/2009/03/health.jpg"><img class="attachment wp-att-936" src="/app/uploads/2009/03/health.thumbnail.jpg" alt="health" width="400" height="206" /></a></div>

 <p>On Friday, Iyanla Vanzant will be helping folks &#8220;Tap the Power Within&#8221; with spiritual and psychological wellness work.
 On Saturday, Queen Afua will be helping folks by sponsoring a free cleanse day to aid in physical health.
 And on Sunday, The Association of Muslim Health Practitioners will be stimulating the mind by sponsoring a discussion forum on Health care access entitled, &#8220;NYC Covering the Uninsured: Universal Health care, Hope, or Hype?.
 Links to each of the events are below.
 Take the time if you can to check out each event or one event, you&#8217;ll surely come back with good things.</p>

-<p>Friday: <a href="http://theaseofpeacefellowship.com/" target="_blank">Iyanla Vanzant</a>- <span style="line-height: 115%; font-family: '; font-size: 12;"><strong>Recession is Creation…Tapping the Power Within</strong> <strong>-</strong> 1700 Fulton @ Boys and Girls High.
+<p>Friday: <a href="http://theaseofpeacefellowship.com/" target="_blank">Iyanla Vanzant</a>- <span style="line-height: 115%;font-family: ';font-size: 12"><strong>Recession is Creation…Tapping the Power Within</strong> <strong>-</strong> 1700 Fulton @ Boys and Girls High.
 Brooklyn, NY &#8211; 10 dollars entry.
 7:30pm</span></p>

-<p><span style="line-height: 115%; font-family: '; font-size: 12;">Saturday: <a href="http://queenafua.moonfruit.com/" target="_blank">Queen Afua</a>- <strong>Spring Equinox one Day Cleansing Fast</strong> &#8211; 2301 5th ave @ National Black Theater.
+<p><span style="line-height: 115%;font-family: ';font-size: 12">Saturday: <a href="http://queenafua.moonfruit.com/" target="_blank">Queen Afua</a>- <strong>Spring Equinox one Day Cleansing Fast</strong> &#8211; 2301 5th ave @ National Black Theater.
 Harlem, NY &#8211; Free, registration encouraged.
 9am &#8211; 5pm</span></p>

-<p><span style="line-height: 115%; font-family: '; font-size: 12;">Sunday: <a href="http://nycuniversalhealthcare.eventbrite.com/" target="_blank">AMHP</a> &#8211; <strong>NYC Covering the Uninsured: Universal Health care, Hype, or Hope? </strong>413 W 46th St. @ Hartley House.
+<p><span style="line-height: 115%;font-family: ';font-size: 12">Sunday: <a href="http://nycuniversalhealthcare.eventbrite.com/" target="_blank">AMHP</a> &#8211; <strong>NYC Covering the Uninsured: Universal Health care, Hype, or Hope? </strong>413 W 46th St. @ Hartley House.
 Ny, NY. &#8211; Free, registration encouraged.
 2-4pm.</span></p>

 <slash:comments>0</slash:comments>